gvwilson/sensibleadventures/cloudherd/new.md

 do up her laces.
 Some of the broken cobbles had sharp edges, and if she lost a boot now, she'd never catch up.

-She reached the other end of the alley just in time to see the shadowy figure disappear around the edge of the tannery.
+She reached the other end of the jitty just in time to see the shadowy figure disappear around the edge of the tannery.
 She hesitated for only a moment before sprinting after it, her boots splashing in shallow puddles of rainwater.
 Whoever she was chasing was bound to